erez-o/docsforge/docs/additionalSettings.md

 markdown_emoji
 -------------
 Enable emojis in markdown.

+Turns:

+    :smile: :heart: :clap: :cake:

+to:

+:smile: :heart: :clap: :cake:

 See <a href="https://www.webfx.com/tools/emoji-cheat-sheet/" rel="nofollow">cheat sheet codes</a>.

-There's a risk of emojis being recognized too often, for example, the code `std::thread::hardware_concurrency` will turn to `std:🧵:hardware_concurrency`.
+There's a risk of emojis being recognized too often, for example, the code `std::thread::hardware_concurrency` will turn to `std:thread:hardware_concurrency`.

 As a precaution, even if enabled, emojis will only be searched on markdown files, and not automatically generated api files.